loctet/TRAC/artefact.md

 ## 3.4.
 Run your own examples
-Designing some DAFSM and check them can be done executing (`python3 Main.py --filetype txt "file_name"`)  where `file_name` is the file where the DAFSM is stored and specifying an alternative base directory `<directory>` if the default one is not used.
+Designing some DAFSM and checking them can be done by executing (`python3 Main.py --filetype txt "file_name"`)  where `file_name` is the file where the DAFSM is stored and specifying an alternative base directory `<directory>` if the default one is not used.

 Further models can be found in `src/Examples/other_tests`.

+Additional settings can be configured in the file `src/Settings.py`.
+This includes default directories and other parameters for various commands.
+For more detailed information about these settings, refer to the [full documentation](#4-further-information).

 # 4. Further information

 Below is the description of the header of the `csv` files:
    - `path` the path to the model file
    - `num_states` number of states
    - `num_actions` number of actions